Self-discipline is Self-domination

 Compartmentalize the “impulsive” voice and abstain

 Both of these are bad long-term solutions to cognitive dissonance.
-Both of these require a ton of mental energy.
+Both require a ton of mental energy.
 Neither approach is an effective path to personal sovereignty.
 However, most of us call option 2 “self-discipline” and modern culture endorses it.
 This is a mistake.

 Self-discipline is actually self-domination.